Runtime Policy Enforcement for AI Agents

 Intent Canonicalization

 The agent proposes an action.
 This action must be translated into a deterministic, standardized representation that the policy engine understands.
-We call this SovereignIR.
-This representation includes the action type, the target resource, the parameters, and any relevant context.
+We call this the Blueprint — a content-addressed declarative schema identified by a SHA3-256 hash of its canonical JSON.
+This representation includes the action type, the target resource, the parameters, the authority chain, the risk classification, and any relevant context.
 It is independent of how the LLM expressed the action.
 This ensures that the policy engine evaluates the actual action, not the LLM's reasoning about the action.

-Actions are classified by risk level.
-T0 actions are routine and low-risk.
-Reading a single customer record falls here.
-T1 actions are higher-risk.
-Writing data or calling an external API.
-T2 actions are very high-risk.
-Deleting data or modifying configurations.
-T3 actions are critical and require the strongest controls.
-Deleting entire datasets or suspending services.
+Actions are classified into one of four risk tiers, each carried with a confidence value.
+Low-risk actions are routine; reading a single customer record falls here.
+Medium-risk actions include writing data or calling an external API.
+High-risk actions include deleting data or modifying configurations.
+Critical actions require the strongest controls; deleting entire datasets or suspending services.

 Policy rules can reference these tiers.
-A basic permission might allow an agent to execute T0 and T1 actions freely, but require approval for T2, and prohibit T3 entirely.
+A basic permission might allow an agent to execute low- and medium-risk actions freely, but require approval for high-risk actions, and prohibit critical ones entirely.

-For high-risk actions, especially T2 and T3, ExecLayer can require threshold cryptographic signatures.
-This means that the action must be approved by multiple stakeholders before it executes.
-If your policy requires approval for any T3 action, the agent's decision to execute is not sufficient.
+For high-risk and critical actions, ExecLayer can require multi-party authorization.
+This means that the action must be approved by multiple stakeholders before it executes, and no single human can approve alone.
+If your policy requires approval for any critical action, the agent's decision to execute is not sufficient.
 Two designated humans must also cryptographically sign off.
 Only then does the action proceed.

 This provides a cryptographic guarantee that high-risk actions have been reviewed by the required number of approvers.
 The signature cannot be forged or repudiated.
 It serves as proof that authorization was explicit and deliberate.